-With everyone just coming back to school for a new school year, and many new students in the class, it is a good idea to start the school with some fun team building activities.
+With everyone just coming back to school for a new school year, and many new students in the class, it is a good idea to start school with some fun team-building activities.
 STEM challenges are perfect for this.

-One thing to note though, while it is great for kids to learn collaborations when they have to work in a group, it is necessary to have a team size that allows everyone has opportunity to contribute.
+One thing to note though, while it is great for kids to learn collaboration when they have to work in a group, it is necessary to have a team size that allows everyone the opportunity to contribute.
 This means you want a reasonable size team.
 You want to adjust the team size based on the task.
-For most the challenges mentioned above, 2-4 kids in a team would be a good size.
+For most of the challenges mentioned above, 2-4 kids in a team would be a good size.